lightbend/kafka-with-akka-streams-kafka-streams-tutorial/README.md

 The core "use case" implemented is a stream processing application that also ingests updated parameters for a machine learning model and then uses the model to score the data.
 Several implementations of this use case are provided.
 They not only compare Akka Streams vs. Kafka Streams, but they also show how to support a few other common production requirements, such as managing the in-memory state of the application.

 First, we will describe how to build and run the applications.
 Then we will discuss their designs.
+For reference materials and more information, see the end of this README.

 ## Tutorial Setup

 > **Note:** If you are attending this tutorial at a conference, please follow the setup steps _ahead of time_.
 If you encounter problems, ask for help on the project's [Gitter room](https://gitter.im/kafka-with-akka-streams-kafka-streams-tutorial).

 ### Install the Required Tools

+The Java JDK v8 is required.
+If not already installed, see the instructions [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).

 [SBT](https://www.scala-sbt.org/), the de facto build tool for Scala is used to build the code, both the Scala and Java implementations.
 The SBT build files are configured to download all the required dependencies.